IU-PR/Capstone_project/content/docs/2024/GymGuru/week2.md

     - Arina Goncharova - Main, Profile, Login, Registration pages
     - Liana Mardanova - Exercises (preview + performing), Fittest, Rating pages
 - There are 2 reporters who responsible for the different parts of each weekly report:
-    - Mariia Shmakova - Desctiption of the necessary for report parts of project
+    - Mariia Shmakova - Description of the necessary for report parts of project
     - Milana Sirozhova - Diagrams and descriptions of project concepts

 ## **Weekly Progress Report**

 &nbsp;&nbsp;&nbsp;&nbsp;Throughout the week, our team was engaged in one of the main steps for the project - designing the structure of the web application.
 We have developed an application structure that includes all its components and a data management scheme.
 In addition, the team began implementing web pages and working with MoveNet to recognize the position of the human body.

+### **Feedback from TA**

+During our recent meeting with the TA, several important points were discussed:

+1. **Project Concept and Vision**: We reviewed our project concept and vision with the TA.
+He satisfied with our approach and had no major concerns, which was encouraging for our team's direction and strategy.

+2. **Milestones**: The discussion emphasized the importance of setting clear and achievable milestones.
+We learned best practices for defining and tracking these milestones to ensure steady progress.

+3. **Deployment**: We explored resource [(GitHub Education Pack)](https://education.github.com/pack/offers), which provides various tools to support our project's development and deployment stages.

 ## **Challenges & Solutions**